I have no special talent. I am only passionately curious.

 ēniteō help you develop your talent management practice so it becomes more than words on a page or data in a system.

 Everyone has talent.
 It’s especially important that leaders and managers have the will and skill to nurture people’s talent, allowing individuals to flourish and enjoy realizing their potential.

-There are times when organisations need to selectively invest in talent to close gaps, create succession choices or amp up skills and attributes for deployment on business critical projects.
+There are times when organisations need to selectively invest in talent to close gaps, create succession choices, or amp up skills and attributes for deployment on business-critical projects.

-ēniteō take a simple approach to helping you improve your talent management practice.
+ēniteō takes a simple approach to help you improve your talent management practice.
 Firstly, we listen to understand the business and people need.
 Secondly, we assess inside: out the effectiveness of your current practice against that need.
 Thirdly, we look externally to the organisation to understand your talent agenda from outside: in.
 We can then help you design talent practices that have purposeful outcomes aligned to your goals and needs.

 Dealing with relationship conflict Any conflict, with anyone, can be draining and distracting.
 Think about it – falling out with your boss, is about as bad as falling out with your partner at home.
 OK in the long run maybe you can leave a job (perhaps the same could...

 Who wouldn’t want to be awesome in a new job?
 Arriving at a new employer and having people tell you what a wonderful contribution you’re making, is the ultimate self-confidence and self-esteem booster.
 When your self-confidence is high, you’re more likely to bring...

 Finding a mentor and how one can help You might think finding a mentor is a difficult task.
 Surely mentors are business types, senior people, with little time on their hands to help others?
 Aren’t they reserved for people in high-potential talent pools or who are...